rubyonracetracks/tutorial-rails-rubymn2/04-06-forhire_edit.md

 ```
   * Enter the command "sh test_app.sh".
 Two of the new integration tests fail.
   * Enter the command "alias test1='command for running failed tests minus the TESTOPTS portion'".
   * Enter the command "test1".
 The same two integration tests fail.
 One test fails because the correct user does not get the expected edit button.
-The other test fails because the forhire edit page is missing.
+The other test fails because of a missing template.

 #### Edit Forhire Button
 * Edit the file app/views/forhires/show.html.erb.
 Immediately after the h1 heading near the top of the page, add the following code:
 ```
 <% # BEGIN: edit forhire button %>